6 Projects for Learning about Simple Machines

 Simple machines are tools with few or no moving parts that make work easier.
 There are six types of simple machines: lever, inclined plane, wedge, screw, wheel and axle, and pulley.

-One thing before we get started, there are a few educational subscription boxes available for kids with monthly STEM activities.
-We rounded up the best ones for you to check out in our article, 13 Awesome (& Educational) STEM Subscription Boxes for Kids.
+Before we get started, there are a few educational subscription boxes available for kids with monthly STEM projects.
+We rounded up the best ones in our article, 13 Awesome (& Educational) STEM Subscription Boxes for Kids.

 What is work?